nextstrain/augur/docs/installation/installation.md

 ## Using conda

 We recommend using `conda` because Python's `pip` does not protect dependencies between specific versions of Python packages.
-Also, installation via `pip` may not include all the necessary tools for all the work flows.
+Also, installation via `pip` may not include all the necessary tools for all the workflows.

 [Install Miniconda with Python 3](https://docs.conda.io/en/latest/miniconda.html).
 If you already have Miniconda installed with Python 2, download the latest Python 3 version and [follow conda's installation instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).